jakeqaverch/Engagement-Survey/README.md

 | 5      | 55    | 0.055      |
 | % Positive || 22.2         |

+- The sentiment on this question is relatively negative with 22.2% of respondents answering positively.
+- There were a large number 1 answers here indicated low work life balance but we will examine that further later.

 ## I have enough flexibility to meet the needs of my personal life.